hxynh/BookStore/README.md

 - Users can add new books by clicking on the 'Add Book' located at the top right corner of the Navigation Bar
 - Users can click on any books available on the screen to edit the details of any books
 - Users can also delete books by clicking on the trash can icon located on the top right corner of every book tile
+- Users will not be signed out of their session upon refresh.
+They will only be signed out when logout button is clicked or after a set period of time

 This project is created using Vite and is completed with the following: